 Paradise Lost

 Do you have a favorite place you have visited?
 Where is it?
 The True North of Germany in the hills of Holstein is the place I was born in Aug 1949.
-In fact the same day as Johann W von Goethe, who became the Star since I can think.
+In fact the same day as Johann W von Goethe, who became my Star since I can think.
 Home is not where you decide to live, home means literally the place you were born.
 Why?
 The Mother of all good questions, indeed.
 Some people joke Home is where the Wine is, I cannot disagree more.
 Serious Jokers like myself rather state: Home is where your loved ones live, like wife and family.
 What happens then to expats like Thomas Mann, Bert Brecht and Walter Benjamin and Stephan Zweig?
 Good question, indeed ..
 It depends on the circumstances for sure.
 Are you forced to leave your home like many refugees?
 Jewish Germans left Germany after 1933.
 If they understood the political context and the writings on the walls.
 I am a fan of Banksy ...
 Some US citizens consider leaving the USA.
 Why?
 Another good questions.
 Many Germans have decided to live outside Germany and the EU?
 Why?
 For many reasons for sure.
-What worries me at present is the number of younger people like me considering to leave Europe for good ...
+What worries me at present is the number of younger people considering to leave Europe for good ...
 Why?
 Another good question, indeed.
-Why do you live at the Gold Coast though born in Holstein north…
+Why do you live at the Gold Coast though born in Holstein north of Hamburg?…

 Continue ReadingParadise Lost